kontainapp/km/docs/ci-plans.md

 * CI/CD yaml files should use the above `make` targets, instead of direct manipulation with code or scripts
 * CI/CD should `clean up images in registry` after the run ! (e.g. `make -C cloud/azure image-cleanup IMAGE_TAG=CI_$(BuildID)`  should go over all images and clean up the ones with this tag)
-* `one time` - we will clean up everything that is not `latest` in the repo remove accumuled dirt
+* `one time` - we will clean up everything that is not `latest` in the repo remove accumulated dirt

 ## Files layout

 Each of the payload/name has .dockerignore and `docker` subdir.
 The subdir has a dockerfile for building the *blank* image and another for building test image.
 The blank is built in `docker` dir as it does not need anything from the source tree.
 The test is built in `payloads/name` as it needs bunch of files from payload build. *.dockerignore* eliminates unneeded files from being copied to dockerd on build.

 For the monitor - same thing.
-We have `$TOP/docker` subdir 2 files (builenv and test-image).
-Dockerfiles may be linuxdistro dependent, e.g. `buildenv-fedora.dockerfile`.
+We have `$TOP/docker` subdir 2 files (buildenv and test-image).
+Dockerfiles may be linux distro dependent, e.g. `buildenv-fedora.dockerfile`.
 We build buildenv in this dir, and we build test in `$TOP`.
 Top has .dockerignore for this build.

 ## Additional Makefiles changes

 * All targets are in make/images.mk (fka `distro.mk`). kontain/km images should be GONE.Instead we explicitly copy `km` to test image dirs when for `docker build`.
-This copy is temporary, intil  we have a way to install KM+runk and use runk to executed Kontainers.
+This copy is temporary, until  we have a way to install KM+runk and use *runk* to executed Kontainers.

 * Makefiles in payloads and tests include `images.mk` (we rename distro.mk to images.mk) only.
 KM include `actions.mk` , and ignores image-related targets.

+* `make local-buildenv` convenient top level target (works on fedora only)  - installs dnf packages, logs in & pulls buildenv image, puts stdc++ lib in place.
+Not fancy, but prints help is something fails.

 === END OF THE DOC ===